freibuis/simple_features/README.md

 This gem was design to 1 thing and it well. (me thinks)

-The reason for why I started to write this gem is that of all the feautre gems it was quicker to right this that learn how they work And thats why its simple
+The reason for why I started to write this gem is that of all the feautre gems, it was quicker to write this gem than learn how they work And thats why this gem is overly darn so simple

 ## Installation